leonletto/algo-pfsense/README.md

 the router and normal AlgoVPN clients.
 The Algo-side changes should work with other routers as well.

-Last updated: 2019-03-27: Updated certificate locations
+Last updated: 2019-06-24: Decode the certificate from the p12 file, which works if the intermediate PKI files are not saved.

 ### Caveats